seanCodes/bootstrap-less-port/README.md

    In order to make catching bugs easier, the Sass versions of most for/each loops have been kept in the code, commented, above the Less versions.

-0. **Code style** While the code style is mostly identical to that used by Bootstrap, a few personal liberties have been taken:
+0. **Code style** While the code style is mostly identical to that used by Bootstrap, a few changes have been made:
+   - Tabs are used instead of spaces
    - Leading zeros have been added to decimal numbers for readability
    - Spaces have been added between the values of comma-separated lists, also for readability
-   - Tabs are used instead of spaces